 In order to build and maintain the best working relationships possible, in peer-to-peer feedback, it is important to be aware of the team’s goals, know the personality of the person you’re offering feedback to, and have an overall sense of direction for next steps.

-The following are 4 ways that OKRs can lay the foundation for a culture of effective and positive peer-to-peer feedback.
+The following are four ways that OKRs can lay the foundation for a culture of effective and positive peer-to-peer feedback.

 4 ways to use OKRs for peer-to-peer feedback:

 3. OKRs build productive conversations.
-Objectives and key results are more than a formula to follow, they are an entire framework that includes a system of interactions around them.
-A core component of that system is CFRs—which is short for Conversations, Feedback, and Recognition.
+Objectives and Key Results are more than a formula to follow, they are an entire framework that includes a system of interactions around them.
+A core component of that system is CFRs — short for Conversations, Feedback, and Recognition.
 CFRs create a space for more direct questions and feedback and keep the dialogue focused on work and changing inputs and outputs.
 They naturally limit common misunderstandings caused by poorly phrased feedback.
 Well-written OKRs streamline CFR sessions and are a productive complement to the OKR process.
 CFRs and OKRs together are known as Continuous Performance Management.

 4. OKRs help identify the next steps.
 Rolling out OKRs lays the groundwork for a productive, goal-oriented work culture that makes the review process less personal.
-With a clearly defined vision, feedback becomes fluid and transparent when reviewing the objectives, assessing whether or not they were met, and evaluating why or why not and adjusting direction in light of what learning comes about.
+With a clearly defined vision, feedback becomes fluid and transparent when reviewing the Objectives, assessing whether or not they were met, evaluating why or why not, and adjusting direction in light of what learning comes about.